chrismccord/dot_emacs/packages/emacs-elixir/README.md

 `package.el` is the built-in package manager in Emacs.

-`Elixir-Mode` is available on the two major community maintained repositories - [MELPA STABLE](melpa-stable.milkbox.net) and [MELPA](http://melpa.milkbox.net).
+`elixir-mode` is available on the two major community maintained repositories - [MELPA STABLE](melpa-stable.milkbox.net) and [MELPA](http://melpa.milkbox.net).

-You can install `Elixir-Mode` with the following command:
+You can install `elixir-mode` with the following command:

 <kbd>M-x package-install [RET] elixir-mode [RET]</kbd>